Dentist in Manchester, MO

 This technique works best when decay is detected in its earliest stages and you are proactive about completing treatment.

-VELscope is special light system that Dr. Stanford uses for every new patient and once each year for established patients to screen for oral cancer.
+VELscope is special light system that Dr. Carron uses for every new patient and once each year for established patients to screen for oral cancer.
 VELscope utilizes blue light to detect changes or abnormalities in your soft tissue.
-VELscope is able to help Dr. Stanford see changes that might be missed with just an examination so oral cancer can be detected and treated as early as possible.
+VELscope is able to help Dr. Carron see changes that might be missed with just an examination so oral cancer can be detected and treated as early as possible.

 Nitrous Oxide is a gas that you can breathe safely during your dental procedure.
 It works fast to help you feel relaxed, at ease, and sometimes even euphoric, which is why it’s also called laughing gas.
 Nitrous is an excellent options for patients who feel anxious or fearful about visiting the dentist.
 It leaves your system when you take the mask off, so it’s completely safe for you to continue your normal daily activities.
 It’s also safe for children to use.
-Let Dr. Stanford know if you are interested in using nitrous for your dental visits.
+Let Dr. Carron know if you are interested in using nitrous for your dental visits.